Elite Men, top three

 2. Jean Bosco Nsengimana - 4:39:05

 Women, top three

 3. Eric Manizabayo - 2:27:16

-Team Rwanda cyclist, Byukusenge, becomes the 8th different rider to win a race in as many Rwanda Cycling Cup races this year.
+Byukusenge is the eighth different rider to win a race in the 2017 Rwanda Cycling Cup, which means no rider has won two races so far this year.

 Jean Bosco Nsengimana won the first race of the season, the Memorial Lambert Byemayire; Uwizeye took the Farmers’ Circuit, Adrien Niyonshuti won the National Championship – Individual Time Trial while Gasore Hategeka won the National Road Championship.

 Jean Claude Uwizeyimana claimed the Race to Remember, Valens Ndayisenga scooped Race for Culture whereas Cycling Club for All’s Mathieu Twizerane stunned a strong field to win the Central Challenge early this month.

 Valens Ndayisenga's sister Xaverine Nirere won the race in Women categoryFollow https://twitter.com/bishumba